-Anaheim Union High School District's electric school buses have helped save money on fuel and maintenance costs.
+HJUHSD's electric school bus have helped save money on fuel and maintenance costs.
 The new buses have also improved the health of students by reducing their exposure to toxic air contaminants.
-Anaheim Union High School District recommends school districts across the state replace their old diesel-polluting school buses with clean, all-electric school buses.
+HJUSD recommends school districts across the state replace their old diesel-polluting school buses with clean, all-electric school buses.